 - convallarin (Broadly used in medicine as a heart regulator; it is a white, crystalline glucoside, of an irritating taste, extracted mostly from the convallaria or Lily-of-the-Valley plant, a relative of Solomon's Seal).

-From looking at these phytochemical components of the root of Solomon's Seal, we can begin to understand the plant's broad therapeutic application.
-Additionally, it helps explain why it has been used so broadly as a healing agent for thousands of years among many cultures.
+From looking at these phytochemical components of the root of Solomon's Seal, we can begin to understand the plant's broad health restorative application.
+Additionally, it helps explain why it has been used so broadly as a natural healing agent for thousands of years among many cultures.

-We can now look at how these components play out in the various uses of Solomon's Seal, be it as a tincture, salve, tea or liniment.
-That is, the general healing properties of Solomon's Seal.
+We can now look at how these components play out in the various uses of Solomon's Seal, be it as a tincture, salve, tea or topical spray.
+That is, the general restorative properties of Solomon's Seal.

 Best use: Tincture, Tea.
-Soothes and reduces nervousness, distress, excitement, or irritation.
-It can also reduce pain or discomfort (for example, arthritis, muscle and connective tissue injuries, bursitis, menstrual cramps, bruises, etc.) and has a strengthening, tonic effect.
+Soothes nervousness, distress, excitement, or irritation.
+It can also ease pain or discomfort associated with joint, muscle and connective tissue injuries, bursae, menstrual cramps, bruises, etc.).
+Has a strengthening, tonic effect.

-Best use: Salve (poultice), Liniment, Tincture.
-For external applications, heals wounds (open), cuts, burns, bruises.
-Treats skin conditions such as rashes.
-For issues related to tissues, it treats sprains, strains, inflamed tendons, ligaments, muscles, and joints.
+Best use: Salve (poultice), Topical Spray, Tincture.
+For external applications, aids wounds (open), cuts, burns, bruises.
+Aids skin conditions such as rashes.
+For issues related to tissues, it addresses sprains, strains, inflamed tendons, ligaments, muscles, and joints.

 Best use: Tea, Salve.
 As a mucilaginous herb, it is soothing, cooling, and moistening when applied to irritated, inflamed, or abraded tissue, especially mucus membranes, throat, lungs, and skin.
 Specific to the throat, Solomon's Seal coats it for relief of dry coughs.

 Best use: Tincture, Tea.
-Restores normal functions by stimulating, invigorating, strengthening, and toning the kidneys, heart, and sexual organs, and soothing the digestive system.
+Restorative by stimulating, invigorating, strengthening, and toning the kidneys, heart, and sexual organs, and soothing the digestive system.
 Also very beneficial for the skin.

-Best use: Tincture, Tea, Liniment.
-Reduces rheumatic pain, arthritic pain, inflammation, and infection in the joints.
-Osteoarthritis and connective tissue problems which are not due to excess immune response, but rather to stiffness, coldness, injury, overuse, underuse, excess weight bearing, lack of proper feeding and waste removal in the connective tissue, etc., respond without any problem of dosage amount.
-Solomon's seal may aggravate rheumatoid arthritis unless used in small doses, like most herbalists prescribe in tinctures.
+Best use: Tincture, Tea, Topical Spray.
+Eases pain, inflammation, and infection in the joints.
+Connective tissue or joint problems which are not due to excess immune response or disease, but rather to stiffness, coldness, injury, overuse, underuse, excess weight bearing, lack of proper feeding and waste removal in the connective tissue, etc.

 Best use: Tincture, Tea.
 Helps the body adapt to internal (injuries to bones, connective tissues, joints, etc.) and environmental stresses by strengthening the immune system.
-By feeding, nourishing, and cleansing autoimmune irritated joints, bursae, and damaged tissues, Solomon's Seal, in small doses, seems to help the excessive immune reaction to normalize.
+By feeding, nourishing, and cleansing irritated joints, bursae and synovial membranes, and damaged tissues, Solomon's Seal, in small doses, may help the excessive immune reaction to normalize.
 Solomon’s Seal works synergistically and is highly effective when combined with other specific herbs such as agrimony, vervain, and many more.

 Diuretic & Mild Laxative

 Best use: Tea.
-Increases the secretion, flow, and expulsion of urine.
+Gently increases the secretion, flow, and expulsion of urine.
 It promotes the formation of urine by the kidney and may aid in flushing the body of toxins and excess water, and breaking down fat.

-Best use: Tincture, Tea, Salve, Liniment.
-The allantoin in Solomon's Seal helps to reduce or counteract feverish inflammations and infections associated with all types of injuries to the muscular-skeletal systems, including all forms of arthritis.
+Best use: Tincture, Tea, Salve, Topical Spray.
+The allantoin in Solomon's Seal may help to reduce or counteract inflammations and infections associated with all types of injuries to the muscular-skeletal systems.
 It may act to produce cortisone in the body that stimulates the production and regulation of necessary synovial fluid in bursae and joints.

 Best use: Tea, Tincture.
-Promotes the discharge of mucus and phlegm from the lungs and throat by means of spitting or coughing.
-Reduces irritation in such organs.
-Among its many effects (and uses in Chinese medicine) as a traditional yin tonic for the body's mucous membranes, Solomon's Seal moistens and provides energy (chi or qi) to the lungs, improving breathing and oxygenation to the blood.
+May promote the discharge of mucus and phlegm from the lungs and throat by means of spitting or coughing.
+May reduce irritation in such organs.
+Among its many effects (and uses in Chinese medicine) as a traditional yin tonic for the body's mucous membranes, Solomon's Seal is theorized to moisten and provide energy (chi or qi) to the lungs, improving breathing and oxygenation to the blood.
 Better lung function leads to more abundant metabolic energy.
 Deficient lung qi is characterized by weakness, fatigue, shortness of breath and heart palpitations.
-Therefore, Solomon's Seal is helpful for dry cough, bronchitis, and even TB.
-Its immune stimulating and antibiotic effects also assist in overcoming respiratory infections.
+Therefore, Solomon's Seal may be helpful for dry coughs.
+Its immune stimulating and antibiotic effects may also aid in overcoming respiratory infections.

 Solomon's Seal is safe for most adults when taken for short time periods.
-It may cause some side effects such as diarrhea, stomach complaints, and nausea when taken for long time periods or in large doses.
-The doses suggested for taking the herb as a tincture or tea have very minimal risk.
-However, it is sensible to create a dosage regimen that does not create a dependency, such as 6 days of ingestion to 1 day off, or 10-14 days ingestion and 2-3 days off.
+As with many herbs and medications, it may cause some side effects such as diarrhea, stomach complaints, and nausea when taken for long time periods or in large doses.
+The serving size suggested for taking the herb as a tincture or tea have very minimal risk.
+However, it is sensible to create a protocol that does not create a dependency, such as 6 days of ingestion to 1 day off, or 10-14 days ingestion and 2-3 days off.